 - Dental treatment, Maternity, Naturopathy, AIDS are not covered.

 The claim is paid in two ways.
-Either it is cashless treatment where the TPA pays directly to the hospital or reimbursement case wherein insured pays himself and takes reimbursement from TPA by submitting all original papers relating to the treatment
+Either it is a cashless treatment where the TPA pays directly to the hospital or a reimbursement case wherein the insured pays himself and takes reimbursement from TPA by submitting all original papers relating to the treatment

 TPA – Third Party Administrator